MattKevan/Sketch-to-git-workflow/README.md

 ### Warning

 Conflicts are a nightmare to sort out manually, so I'd recommend using the [Kactus](https://kactus.io) client for this as it has a nice visual inspector.
-There's no reason why, if you're using this script, you can't use the Kactus client as well as they both use the same tools under the hood.
+There's no reason why you can't use the Kactus client as well as this as they both use the same tools under the hood.

 ## Acknowledgements